johnstevenson/pl2303-win10/README.txt

-Installs Prolific PL2303 driver, version 3.3.11.152 (12-03-2010).
+Installs Prolific PL-2303 driver, version 3.3.11.152 (12-03-2010).
 The install
 program is a simple script which uses built-in Windows commands to add this driver to the internal DriverStore.

-1. Double-click "install.bat"
+1. Double-click "install.bat" in this folder.
-2. Allow Windows SmartScreen to run the app.
+2. Allow Windows SmartScreen to run it.
 3. Follow the on-screen instructions.

-To prevent Windows Automatic Updates from updating the PL2303 driver to a newer (incompatible) version, you can update it yourself then roll back to this version.
+To prevent Windows Automatic Updates from updating the PL-2303 driver to the latest version, you can update it yourself then roll back to this version.
 Windows records this action and should not try to replace it automatically.
 Follow the steps below:

 * Plug the USB device into your computer.
 Open up Device Manager (type Device Manager into Search) and expand the "Ports (COM & LPT)" entry.
 You should see